johnha912/ptms/readme.md

 Follow the prompts.
 Type done when finished adding tasks.

 ### 2. Test Mode (Automated)
-Run the test suite to see how the system handles both "Perfect" schedules and "Conflicts":
+Run the test suite to see how the system handles complex scenarios:
 ```bash
 python test_scenarios.py
 ```
+This will run two scenarios:

+1. **Busy College Student**: A high-intensity schedule with classes, jobs, and study.

+2. **Work-Life Professional**: A structured week with meetings, deep work, and hobbies.

 # 📚 Documentation